go-critic/go-critic.github.io/trophies.md

-## Trophies
+# Trophies

-Contributions are partitioned by projects.
+Contributions are partitioned by the check (diagnostic) names.

 By the "contribution", we mean all of these: